 The public school system should have the authority to require all students and staff to wear masks.

 Health insurance companies should have the authority to increase someone’s [ADD HOVER TEXT OVER THE PHRASE INSURANCE PREMIUM: “The amount you pay for your health insurance every month.
-In addition to your premium, you usually have to pay other costs for your health care, including a deductible, copayments, and coinsurance.
-Healthcare.gov” insurance premium] because he/she are unvaccinated against COVID-19.
+In addition to your premium, you usually have to pay other costs for your health care, including a deductible, copayments, and coinsurance.” insurance premium] because he/she are unvaccinated against COVID-19.

 Emergency departments or other health care facilities should give priority to vaccinated patients over unvaccinated patients who need care related to COVID-19.